hylo-lang/specification/spec.md

 ## Preamble

-1. An *entity* is an object, projection, function, subscript, trait, type, namespace, or module.
+1. An *entity* is an object, projection, function, subscript, property, trait, type, namespace, or module.

 2. A *name* denotes an entity.
 A name is composed of a stem identifier, and, optionally argument labels and/or an operator notation and/or an method implementation introducer.
 A name that is only composed of a stem identifier is called a *bare name*.
 A name that contains labels is called a *function name*.
 A name that contains an operator notation is called an *operator name*.
 An operator name may not have argument labels.
 A name, function name, or operator name that contains a method implementation introducer is called a *method name*.
 Every name is introduced by a __decl__.